oss-slu/oss.slu.github.io/docs/project_WR_Desktop/about.md

 ---
-title: Where's Religion Mobile application
+title: Where's Religion Desktop application
 custom_edit_url: https://github.com/oss-slu/lrda_website
 ---
 <!-- A header image is optional; if used should be no greater than 200x600 -->